 7. Any useful travel sites/blogs that you can recommend for following?

-I recommend this one: Tripblan; it is intended as a social platform for creating and sharing travel guides and journals.
+I recommend: Tripblan; it is intended as a social platform for creating and sharing travel guides and journals.

 8. If you could travel anywhere in the world right now, where would it be and why?